tomjoht/learnapidoc/index.md

 *  **API documentation survey results**
 *  **Resources**

-You don't have to read the chapters in order &mdash; skip around as you prefer.
+You don't have to read the sections in order &mdash; skip around as you prefer.
 But some of the earlier sections on using a REST API like a developer and documenting endpoints follow a somewhat sequential order with the same weather API scenario.

 Because the purpose of the course is to help you learn, there are many activities that require hands-on coding and other exercises.
 Along with the learning activities, there are also conceptual deep dives, but the focus is always on *learning by doing*.